gnuton/RagBag/Docs/Assembly-x86.md

 	* .bss - Stores uninitialized data (vars)
 	       - RESB, RESW, RESD, RESQ and REST reserve uninitialized space in memory for your variables
 * TEXT - stores the instruction codes
-* STACK - contains data values passed to functions within the program

 And here how the sections looks like in the source code
 ```assembly